Botswana Travel Guide

 - In the Xoo language of Botswana, spoken by about 4,000 people, there are 112 distinct sounds compared to 40 in English.

 The safety of our travellers is of prime importance and we closely monitor current travel advice on Botswana.
-We recommend that you check the latest travel updates from the Canadian Government Advisory when planning your trip.
+We recommend that you check the latest travel updates from Safe Travel New Zealand when planning your trip.

-Botswana is roughly a 24-28 hour flight from Canada depending on whether you depart from the east or west coast of the country.
+Botswana is on average a 34 hour flight from New Zealand.
 For our tours that start or end in Botswana, Maun international airport will be the arrival/departure point though a number of our tours start in Maun and end in Victoria Falls, or vice versa, so you will need to book what's known as an open jaw ticket flying into one city and out of another.
-From Vancouver most airlines require two transit stops en route to Maun with South African Airways via New York and Johannesburg one of the quickest options.
-From Toronto the same stops are made but with American Airlines operating the route instead.
-Both airlines also serve the route from Canada to Victoria Falls, ideal for open jaw tickets to coincide with our tours.
+From Auckland there will be two transit stops en route to Maun with South African Airways and Air New Zealand one of the quickest options via Perth and Johannesburg.
+These airlines also operate the route between Victoria Falls and New Zealand, perfect for an open jaw ticket to coincide with our safari tours.